 - Malware detection

 - User privacy

 If your interests hew more towards theoretical topics, you would probably be better served inquiring with other groups.

 Who Should Apply

-Our research group is part of the Cybersecurity and Privacy Institute and is located in the Interdisciplinary Science and Engineering Complex (ISEC) in Boston, MA.
+The Diverge Lab is part of the Cybersecurity and Privacy Institute and is located in the Interdisciplinary Science and Engineering Complex (ISEC) in Boston, MA.
 Current members are drawn from a diverse set of backgrounds from around the world.

 The institute has around ten faculty members as well as many graduate students, postdocs, and research professors working on different aspects of security and privacy.
 Since we are located in Boston, there is also a large community of researchers in area to connect with.
 Boston is renowned for its academic density, hosting more than 100 universities and colleges in the metro area.

 If you feel like there is potentially a good fit and are up for the challenge of completing a Ph.D., let’s set up a call to talk.
 Email me and include

 [applicant] in the subject line.
 Tell me a bit about yourself, your research interests, and anything else you think I should know, and we will go from there!